 Importance of Annual Check-Ups For Children

 As a child grows older, their physician must monitor and persistently keep an eye on their overall health.
 Regular annual physicals can help detect and address health concerns, as well as ensure a child’s growth and development are on track.
-Also, they are a good way for children and parents to build relationships with their physician which is also important as a family needs a go-to doctor for their children to make sure their health stays in check.
+Also, they are a good way for children and parents to build relationships with their physicians which is also important as a family needs a go-to doctor for their children to make sure their health stays in check.